 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

 You will be met at Muscat airport in the morning and transferred to Barka.
-There will be a chance to freshen up and change at the equestrian centre before heading out for a few hours sightseeing and a lovely lunch in a Turkish restaurant (or similar).
+There will be a chance to freshen up and change at your hotel before heading out for a few hours sightseeing and a lovely lunch in a Turkish restaurant (or similar).
 The rest of the afternoon you can spend relaxing by the pool or explore your surroundings before dinner.
 Overnight at the riding centre.

 After breakfast you drive to Al Wasil.
 There will be time for lunch before setting out on your first ride into the desert.
 Riding in the dunes is a unique experience and provides some great photo opportunities!
 Your horses are fresh and raring to go so expect some faster riding right from the start.
 Dinner will be traditional Omani fare cooked by your hosts.
 Overnight in canvas tents.